0LNetworkCommunity/documentation/docs/validators/running-a-validator.md

 ### Create Binaries

 It is recommended to perform the steps from 1.7 onwards inside tmux.
-Short tmux intruction:
+Short tmux instruction:

 1.6 Start a new [tmux](#tmux-basics) session